 Voluntary approaches to habitat conservation includes protection via conservation easements, fee acquisition and/or management of wildlife habitats.

 - View Resources for Communities for quick access to tools and data for your Conservation Plan

-- For more on land conservation options, reference Conserving Your Land - Options for New Hampshire Landowners (coming in June, 2019)
+- For more on land conservation options, reference Conserving Your Land - Options for New Hampshire Landowners (2019)